2021: Checo Colón-Gaud

 The Society is pleased to award the inaugural Leadership Award to Dr. Checo Colón-Gaud for his relentless and ongoing work to improve and expand diversity, equity, and inclusion within the SFS community.

-Checo is an associate professor in the Biology Department of Georgia Southern University.
+Checo is a professor in the Biology Department of Georgia Southern University.
 He received graduate degrees in Fisheries from Louisiana State University and Zoology and Ecology from Southern Illinois University.
 His research focuses on the role of consumers in organic matter dynamics, nutrient cycling, and energy flow in streams and other freshwater habitats.
 Through his research, teaching, and service to the society, Checo leads by example and demonstrates an unwavering commitment to ensuring that all individuals feel at home within SFS and the broader freshwater ecology community.

 As a new assistant professor in 2011, Checo led the grassroots effort within SFS to start a mentoring program that provides opportunities for networking among graduate students, faculty, and professionals hoping to encourage diversity in the freshwater discipline.
 In the ten years since its initiation, the Instars Program has become an official and celebrated part of the annual meeting program, and Checo’s mentorship has engendered a true love for the SFS community among former Instars Fellows and Mentors.
 They describe Checo’s ability to enthusiastically engage, patiently train, and see and appreciate the work and energy of young scientists as a pivotal role in leading SFS toward a more inclusive scientific society.
 With the recent National Science Foundation award, this program continues to grow under the direction of Checo and other members, and has expanded to “ Emerge”, which is SFS’s official mentoring program for undergraduate students from under-represented groups interested in freshwater science.